Secretariat of Intelligence: Breakdown of CIA relations

 In January 2001, Página/12 newspaper published an article on the Secretariat's troubled relations with the American Central Intelligence Agency (CIA).
-Along with the article was a photo and personal details of Ross Newland, then CIA Station Chief in Buenos Aires, who was expected to become head of the Latin American division in the CIA.
+Along with the article was a photo of and personal details about Ross Newland, then CIA Station Chief in Buenos Aires, who was expected to become head of the Latin American division in the CIA.
 Official reports say that the CIA wanted SIDE to investigate the operations of the Russian Mafia and ex-KGB agents who had just arrived in Argentina.
-The reasons were that the Russian Mafia was using Argentina as an intermediate country for smuggling illegal aliens to the U.S. At the time, Argentines did not require visas for tourist visits to the United States, and obtaining Argentine citizenship had recently been relatively easy.
+The reasons were that the Russian Mafia was using Argentina as an intermediate country for smuggling illegal aliens to the U.S. At the time, Argentina did not require visas for tourist visits to the United States, and obtaining Argentine citizenship had recently been relatively easy.

 Other reasons to investigate the recently arrived ex-KGB and Russian Mafia was that many ex-CIA and ex-FBI personnel had private security businesses in Argentina and in many other Latin American countries.
 The arrival of the Russian gang in Argentina put their businesses at risk of competition.
 A few months before, Newland, a 50-year-old who loved living in Buenos Aires accused SIDE of following him and fellow CIA operatives in Argentina, as well as doing audio surveillance on them.

 Information leaked out that Patricio Finnen and Alejandro Brousson, two old notorious important staff members of the Secretariat, were responsible for carrying out the operation from the Billinghurst base.
-The Americans were not the only ones affected by the Secretariat's peculiar attention, the Israeli Mossad and the German Federal Intelligence Service (BND).
+The Americans were not the only ones affected by the Secretariat's peculiar attention; this was also true of the Israeli Mossad and the German Federal Intelligence Service (BND).